clu-ling/logx-reader/docs/dev/documentation.md

 - `reader`: reader/target/scala-2.12/api/index.html
 - `rest`: rest/target/scala-2.12/api/index.html

-**NOTE: These files are copied to the `docs/api` directory via github actions when the static documentation is generated.
+**NOTE: These files are copied to the `docs/api` directory when the command `sbt documentize` is used.

 ## General Documentation